johnnymadigan/stonk-machine/README.md

 ![run via terminal](/img/readme-images/run-via-terminal.gif)

 # How to build a new jar via *Ant* in *IntelliJ*
-INSTRUCTIONS:

-- Please download "IntelliJ IDEA Community Edition" to run our app https://www.jetbrains.com/idea/download/#section=windows
+- Download [JetBrain's IntelliJ IDEA](https://www.jetbrains.com/idea/download/#section=windows), *Community Edition* is free.
-- In your file manager, open the "CAB302_StonkMachine" folder and navigate to:
+- In your file manager, open the project directory called *"stonk-machine"* then .

         CAB302_Assignment-1 > Setup > ServerSettings.props